jaredatch/EA-Share-Count/README.md

 ## Customization ##

 You can also use the ea_share() function to access any of the internal methods.
 The most common use will be to get a specific share count.
+[See all options here.](https://github.com/jaredatch/EA-Share-Count/blob/master/includes/class-core.php#L157)

 * `ea_share()->core->count( get_the_ID(), 'facebook' );` Provides the number of facebook likes/shares/comments
 * `ea_share()->core->count( get_the_ID(), 'included_total' );` Provides the total count from all the services specified in settings